Selina Mosinski: Career beginnings and Charity Shop Sue

+Media appearances

 Mosinski has made several television appearances as Charity Shop Sue.
 In November 2019, she was one of the celebrities to join Rylan Clark-Neal during his 24-hour Ka-RY-oke challenge for Children in Need.
-She also attended the wrap party of first series of RuPaul's Drag Race UK and In March 2021, hosted the final VIQ private screening with the finalists of the second series where Lawrence Chaney was revealed as the winner.
+She also attended the wrap party of first series of RuPaul's Drag Race UK and in March 2021, hosted the final VIQ private screening with the finalists of the second series where Lawrence Chaney was revealed as the winner.
 In the third series of RuPaul's Drag Race UK, drag queen Krystal Versace, who went on to win the series, portrayed Mosinski in character as Charity Shop Sue in the Snatch Game.
-The following episode, Mosinski herself appeared as the character as part of the charity shop chic runway challenge.
+The following episode, Mosinski herself appeared as the character as part of a charity shop chic runway challenge.
 In July 2020, she appeared on the Comedy Central series Dragony Aunts, hosted by Crystal Rasmussen and Candy Warhol.
 In August 2021, she appeared on MTV Cribs UK, showing viewers around her home in Nottingham.
+In December 2021, Charity Shop Sue appeared in an online comedy segment for Strictly Come Dancing.
+Mosinski was interviewed as herself on the Something Soon Podcast in January 2022.
+In September 2022, Charity Shop Sue made an appearance on GK Barry's podcast Saving Grace and Mosinski did a further interview as herself on the podcast Performer Trauma in December 2022.
+In May 2023, Mosinski appeared as Charity Shop Sue in an online comedy segment for the Eurovision Song Contest, in which she assumed the role of delegation manager.
+In August 2023, Mosinski appeared in the music video for "I Am Pulling My Eyes Out" by band The Happy Soul.
+Later that month, Mosinski embarked on her debut acting role outside of Charity Shop Sue, in the BBC comedy series Starstruck where she portrayed the role of nurse Ashley Deacon.

+In popular culture

 Charity Shop Sue is popular with the LGBT community and has become a staple of gay culture.
 Mosinski appears as the character annually at Nottinghamshire Pride.
 In 2021 and 2022, she appeared at the "Mighty Hoopla" event at Brockwell Park.
 In June 2022, she appeared at the Victoria Centre in Nottingham to celebrate its 50th anniversary.
-She also appeared at that years' Manchester Pride, performing on the Alan Turing stage on 28 August.
+She also appeared at that year's Manchester Pride, performing on the Alan Turing stage on 28 August.